PMHN Practice Test

 What if I fail?
 Can I take the Psychiatric–Mental Health Nursing board certification examination again?

 If you fail, you can take the test again by waiting 60 days and paying all associated fees.
-We may take the test up to three times in a 12-month period.
+You may take the test up to three times in a 12-month period.

 The American Nurses Credentialing Center, in its handbook, recommends a six-month study plan to prepare for the exam.
 This is where Mometrix can prove to be an invaluable resource.
 Our professionally crafted study guides and flashcards are exactly what you need to prepare for this challenging test.